-Golden berries are considered a good source of vitamin P (bioflavonoids) and are rich in pectin.
+The Golden berry is considered a good source of vitamin P (bioflavonoids) and is rich in pectin.
 Hundreds of studies on bioflavonoids have shown that they possess antiviral, anti-carcinogenic, anti-inflammatory, antihistamine and antioxidant activities.
 Golden Berries make a delicious, tart and highly nutritious and exotic "raisin."
 They are high in phosphorous, vitamins A, C, B1, B2, B6 and B12.
 They are also extremely high in protein (16%) for a fruit.

 Suggested Uses: Eat 1 small handful (1 oz) per day.
 Add to smoothies, salads, desserts, yogurt or cereal.
 Use in homemade trail mixes or energy bars.

 Botanical Name: Physalis peruvianus